 The International Grant aims to encourage large budget productions to film in New Zealand.

-The purpose of the New Zealand Screen Production Grant (NZSPG) for international productions is to provide a financial incentive for the production of foreign and domestic large budget films, television and other format productions in New Zealand.
+The purpose of the New Zealand Screen Production Grant (NZSPG) for international productions is to incentivise the production of foreign and domestic large budget films, television and other format productions in New Zealand in order to provide economic and industry development benefits to New Zealand.
 The International Grant includes the Post, Digital and Visual Effects (PDV) Grant scheme.
 The purpose of the PDV Grant is to specifically foster capacity and new business development for large budget PDV Productions in New Zealand.

 More detail on the PDV Grant is here.

-International Productions may access a cash grant of 20% of QNZPE.
-A smaller number of productions may be able to access a 5% Uplift if they can demonstrate significant economic benefits to New Zealand.
+International Productions can access a cash grant of 20% of QNZPE.
+PDV Productions can access a grant of 20% of QNZPE up to QNZPE of $25 million, and 18% of QNZPE for QNZPE above $25 million.
+A smaller number of productions may be invited to apply for a 5% Uplift if it is anticipated that they will provide significant additional economic benefits to New Zealand.

 We administer the International Grant on behalf of the Ministry of Business, Innovation and Employment (MBIE).
 This grant replaces the Large Budget Screen Production Grant (LBSPG).

-If you have any questions about specific projects or the previous LBSPG please contact [email protected] or call the Incentives Executive on +64 4 382 7680.
+If you have any questions about Incentives, please contact firstname.lastname@example.org or call the Incentives Executive on +64 4 382 7680.

 For full details please read the NZSPG Criteria for International Productions available at the bottom of this page or click here to read them online with FAQs.
 A summary of eligibility is set out below.